IvanaPapanio3190/simpleSwap-Project/README.md

 Use the following main functions:

 **🔹addLiquidity(...)** : Adds liquidity to the token pool by depositing a pair of ERC20 tokens.

-This function allows a user to provide liquidity by depositing two ERC20 tokens (Token A and Token B) into a liquidity pool.
-In exchange, the user receives LP tokens that represent their share of the pool.

-By adding liquidity, the user enables others to swap tokens, and in return, earns a share of the swap fees.

-        **Tasks**:

-            Transfer tokens A and B from the user to the contract using transferFrom.

-            Calculate the optimal amounts of tokens to add to maintain the pool ratio.

-            Update the pool's internal reserves.

-            Issue liquidity tokens (LP tokens) to the user to represent their stake.

-            Validate that the transaction occurs before the deadline.

-            Apply minimum thresholds to prevent excessive slippage (amountAMin, amountBMin).

-          **Parameters:**

-            address tokenA: Address of token A.

-            address tokenB: Address of token B.

-            uint256 amountADesired: Amount of token A the user wants to deposit.

-            uint256 amountBDesired: Amount of token B the user wants to deposit.

-            uint256 amountAMin: Minimum amount of token A accepted (slippage protection).

-            uint256 amountBMin: Minimum amount of token B accepted (slippage protection).

-            address to: Address that will receive the LP (liquidity provider) tokens.

-            uint256 deadline: Timestamp after which the transaction will fail.

-         **Returns:**

-            uint256 amountA: Actual amount of token A added.
-Amounts actually deposited (may be lower than the desired amount due to the ratio).

-            uint256 amountB: Actual amount of token B added.
-Amounts actually deposited (may be lower than the desired amount due to the ratio).

-            uint256 liquidity: Amount of LP tokens minted.
-Amount of LP tokens issued to the user.

-*************

-**🔹addLiquidity(...)** : Adds liquidity to the token pool by depositing a pair of ERC20 tokens.